harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dudit-vs-audit.md

 ## DUDIT vs AUDIT

-Comparing questionnaires like the Drug Use Disorders Identification Test (DUDIT) and the Alcohol Use Disorders Identification Test (AUDIT) is a common and necessary practice in psychological research, often referred to as harmonization.
+Comparing questionnaires like the Drug Use Disorders Identification Test (DUDIT) and the Alcohol Use Disorders Identification Test (AUDIT) is a common and necessary practice in psychological research, often referred to as harmonisation.
 However, manual harmonisation can be time consuming and subjective.
 This is where the groundbreaking software, Harmony, comes in.
 Harmony enables psychologists to streamline the comparison process between such tests as DUDIT vs AUDIT.

 ## Compare the items in DUDIT and AUDIT